ministryofjustice/opg-metrics/README.md

 If you choose to use the API Gateway endpoint, you can find more information in our OpenAPI Documentation in [docs/openapi/README.md](docs/openapi/README.md).

+For additional methods see the [Plugins and integrations](#plugins-and-integrations) section below.

+## Plugins and integrations

+The service is built to allow flexibility and ease of integration into a wide range of services.
+More information on existing integrations can be found in [docs/integrations/README.md](docs/integrations/README.md).

 ## Local Development

 ### Environment Variables